Meranoplus/used-car-selling-price-model/README.md

 # Used Car Price Prediction

-Predicting used car selling prices from listing details, using CatBoost/LightGBM (tuned via RandomizedSearchCV) benchmarked against Random Forest and XGBoost — served through a FastAPI endpoint.
+Predicting used car selling prices from listing details, using Random Forest, XGBoost, LightGBM, and CatBoost — the two strongest performers get tuned via RandomizedSearchCV — served through a FastAPI endpoint.

 ## Overview

 - **Target:** `selling_price`, log-transformed (`log1p`) to handle right-skew, reversed (`expm1`) for reporting
 - **Data:** [Car details v3 dataset](https://www.kaggle.com/datasets/sajaabdalaal/car-details-v3csv) — used car listings with specs, mileage, ownership history, and selling price
-- **Models:** Random Forest, XGBoost, LightGBM, CatBoost — CatBoost/LightGBM tuned via `RandomizedSearchCV`, whichever wins becomes the saved model
+- **Models:** Random Forest, XGBoost, LightGBM, CatBoost — all 4 compared untuned via 10-fold CV, then whichever *two* scored highest get tuned via `RandomizedSearchCV`, and whichever of those two wins becomes the saved model.
+Not hardcoded to CatBoost/LightGBM — the winners are decided from the actual CV scores each run, so RF or XGB could in principle be the ones tuned and saved.
 - **Served via:** FastAPI, with bounds validation, one-hot consistency checks, API key auth, rate limiting, and error handling

 ## Pipeline